abossieibo/NYC_Open_Data_API/README.md

-Two files.
-One for python and one for R.  These files use the Socrata(RSocrata packages to access NYC Open Data and import "New York City Seasonally Adjusted Employment".
-Intended as a "simplest working example".
+These two files use the Socrata (python file) or RSocrata (R file) packages to access NYC Open Data and import "New York City Seasonally Adjusted Employment".
+Intended as "simplest working examples" of how to acess NYC Open Data with an API.